zen

 Stillworkers

 In 2011 and 2012 Catherine joined with Pittsburgh-area practitioners from various Buddhist traditions to form the Stillworkers, a fellowship dedicated to bringing dharma practice into activity for social and environmental justice.
-The prison program begun at that time continues and is flourishing, and Catherine again practices with inmates at the Allegheny County Jail.
+The prison program begun at that time continues at the Allegheny County Jail.
+More information can be found at Stillworkers.

 Bio Note

-Catherine Gammon is a Soto Zen priest in the lineage of Shunryu Suzuki Roshi, ordained in 2005 by Tenshin Reb Anderson.
+Catherine Gammon is a Soto Zen priest, ordained in 2005 by Tenshin Reb Anderson Roshi in the lineage of Shunryu Suzuki.
 She began formal practice with Stillpoint Zen Community in Pittsburgh in 1997 and received precepts as a layperson from Rev. Shohaku Okumura in 1998.
-She was in residential training at San Francisco Zen Center from 2000 to 2010, and served as Shuso, or head monk, for the Spring 2010 practice period at Green Dragon Temple/Green Gulch Farm.
-She has returned to Green Gulch for various periods of residence since that time.
-Before leaving Pittsburgh to begin residential training, Catherine taught creative writing in the Master of Fine Arts program of the University of Pittsburgh.
-Her novel Sorrow, published in 2013 by Braddock Avenue Books, was a finalist for the Northern California Book Award.
-Her novel Isabel Out of the Rain was published in 1991 by Mercury House.
-Her shorter fiction has appeared in many literary journals.
-In 2012 she published Beauty and the Beast: Stories from the 1970s.
+She was in residential training at San Francisco Zen Center’s Green Gulch Farm and Tassajara from 2000 to 2010; served as Shuso (head student) for the Spring 2010 practice period at Green Dragon Temple/Green Gulch Farm; and has returned to Green Gulch for later periods of residence, most recently in 2016.
+Before beginning residential Zen training, Catherine served on the MFA faculty of the University of Pittsburgh.
+Her new story collection, The Gunman and the Carnival, comes out in 2024 from Baobab Press.
+She is author of the novels Isabel Out of the Rain, Sorrow, China Blue, and The Martyrs, The Lovers, and of the early story collection Beauty and the Beast.
+Catherine’s shorter fiction has appeared in literary journals for many years, and she has led retreats and given teachings in Zen and writing in the U.K., in Brooklyn, in Pittsburgh, in Massachusetts, and at Green Gulch Farm.